ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 [Go to top](#table-of-content)

 ### Enabling the feature on your platform instance:
-:hand: Poetry feature can not be enable using feature sets.
+:hand: Poetry feature cannot be enabled using feature sets.

 - Once green light has been received from DG COMM, the feature needs to be activated by your FPFIS maintenance team.
-Create a support ticket in [Jira's MULTISITE project] (https://webgate.ec.europa.eu/CITnet/jira/secure/RapidBoard.jspa) (use the blue button labeled *Create*) explaining the details and deadlines for your request:
+Create a support ticket in [Jira's MULTISITE project] (https://webgate.ec.europa.eu/CITnet/jira/secure/RapidBoard.jspa) (use the blue button labelled *Create*) explaining the details and deadlines for your request:
   - The ticket should contain the title 'Poetry activation request',
   - The ticket should include the name of your project,
   - Once maintenance team confirms the feature is ready to be used on